pulibrary/princeton_ansible/roles/ruby_app/README.md

 To update the ruby app env vars in your application but nothing else, run your playbook with --tags=site_config

+## Updating just checkmk

+To update the ruby app check mk configuration but nothing else, run your playbook with -t update_checkmk

 ## Role Variables
 For backwards compatibility any ruby_ var can also be set by rails_